gexijin/shinygo/src/README.txt

 his means to try to have shorter files which will make them easier to edit in the future I believe.

 File: databaseView.R
-Status: in progress
+Status: done
 Purpose: Allow user to view example of our database, and check to see if user genes are in our database

 File: server.R
-Status: in progress
+Status: done
 Purpose: Backend logic for application

 File: ui.R
-Status: in progress
+Status: testing
 Purpose: Frontend logic for application

+File: purpose_of_package.txt
+Purpose: Explains use of each package

+Update: 01-10-2021 Can be used for testing now